jbuckmccready/Flatbush/README.md

 Currently does not support k nearest neighbors query (which is implemented in the javascript version).
 I added an additional method to use a visiting function which allows for stopping the query early and does not require having to return the index results.

-Currently only supports 32bit indexes and doubles (64bit floats).
+Currently only supports signed int32 indexes and doubles.

 Ideas and contributions are welcome.
 Tests and benchmarks need to be added.